 2.4.4.
-Distribution of ballots
+Distribution of Ballots

-The Secretary-General is responsible for producing and distributing the ballots, receiving and tabulating the results, and informing the General Meeting of the results.
+As advised by the Standing Committee on Elections, the IT-Officer is responsible for producing and distributing the ballots, receiving and tabulating the results.
+The President is responsible for informing the General Meeting of the results.
 Electronic voting is valid in a form determined by the Chairperson of the Standing Committee on Elections in consultation with the Officers.

 2.4.5.
-Voting procedure
+Voting Procedure